-Whole house humidifiers can be divided into two distinct categories: those that work with an existing HVAC system and those that are freestanding console models.
+Whole-house humidifiers can be divided into two distinct categories: those that work with an existing HVAC system and those that are freestanding console models.

 The installation requirements of humidifiers that work with an HVAC system vary.
 Some can be installed by DIYers with moderate skills, while others will require an HVAC engineer to install it.
-Once installed, though, whole house humidifiers that work with HVAC systems need little attention.
+Once installed, though, whole-house humidifiers that work with HVAC systems need little attention.
 They connect to the existing electrical and water supply systems in the home.

-Whole house humidifiers that work with an HVAC system can further be divided into three types:
+Whole-house humidifiers that work with an HVAC system can further be divided into three types:

 - Steam humidifiers are generally the most powerful and are often used for large homes.
 They heat water in a steam canister until it boils and then release the steam through the ventilation ducting.
-They can be expensive, and their energy consumption is higher than other models.
+They can be expensive, and their energy consumption is higher than other types.

 Bypass and fan humidifiers are also known as evaporative humidifiers because they don’t rely on steam.

-Whole house console-style evaporative humidifiers are much simpler.
+Whole-house console-style evaporative humidifiers are much simpler.
 They just need to be placed where preferred, filled regularly with water, and plugged into a convenient power outlet.
-There’s also the question of noise.

 Cool-mist models are loudest, as they need a fan to project moisture.
 Usually only found on room-size humidifiers, warm mist and ultrasonic models have no fan and they are quieter.